Berengar of Tours: Biography

 Probably in the early part of 1050, Berengar addressed a letter to Lanfranc, then prior of Bec Abbey in Normandy, in which he expressed his regret that Lanfranc adhered to the Eucharistic teaching of Paschasius and considered the treatise of Ratramnus on the subject (which Berengar supposed to have been written by Johannes Scotus Eriugena) to be heretical.
 He declared his own agreement with Eriugena, and believed himself to be supported by Saint Ambrose, Saint Jerome, Augustine, and other authorities.
 This letter was received by Lanfranc in Rome, where it was read before a council and Berengar's view was condemned.
 Berengar was summoned to appear at another council to be held at Vercelli in September.
 Berengar sought permission to go to the council from King Henry I of France, in his capacity as nominal abbot of St. Martin at Tours.
 Instead, for unclear reasons, the king imprisoned him.
 The council at Vercelli examined Berengar's doctrine and again condemned it and he was excommunicated.

-On his release from prison, probably effected by the influence of Geoffrey of Anjou, the king still pursued him, and called a synod to meet in Paris in October 1051.
+On his release from prison, probably affected by the influence of Geoffrey of Anjou, the king still pursued him, and called a synod to meet in Paris in October 1051.
 Berengar, fearing its purpose, avoided appearing, and the king's threats after its session had no effect, since Berengar was sheltered by Geoffrey and by his former student, Eusebius, now Bishop of Angers.
 He also found numerous partisans among less prominent people.

 In 1054, a Council was held at Tours presided over by Cardinal Hildebrand as papal legate.
-Berengar wrote a profession of faith wherein he confessed that after consecration the bread and wine were truly the body and blood of Christ.
+Berengar wrote a profession of faith wherein he confessed that after the consecration the bread and wine were truly the body and blood of Christ.
 The French bishops indicated that they wished a speedy settlement of the controversy and the synod declared itself satisfied by Berengar's written declaration.

 In 1059, Berengar went to Rome, fortified by a letter of commendation from Count Geoffrey to Hildebrand.
 At a council held in the Lateran, he could get no hearing, and a formula representing what seemed to him the most carnal view of the sacrament was offered for his acceptance.
 Overwhelmed by the forces against him, he took this document in his hand and threw himself on the ground in the silence of apparent submission.